theolivenbaum/resin/README.md

 TODO: override default similarity in query: `label:starr~0.8`.

-####Write concurrency
+####Data availability
-Implemented [here](https://github.com/kreeben/resin/blob/master/Resin/IndexWriter.cs#L81) at indexing time and [here](https://github.com/kreeben/resin/blob/master/Resin/IndexReader.cs#L53) at querying time so that each write session creates a new, automic index.
+Today, each write session creates a new, automic index.
 When refreshing the index reader, new indices are merged with earlier generations and then made searchable as if they were one index.

-TODO: handle deletes, optimization, immediate writes (for when used as a document db: you need to know that thing you PUT will be there the next time you ask for it, not eventually but Now!)
+TODO: handle deletes, optimization, transactions, immediate writes (for when used as a document db: you need to know that thing you PUT will be there the next time you ask for it, not eventually, immidiately!)

 ####Multi-index searching
 Handle queries that span two or more indices.